PavelShaura/Autoseller_bot_aiogram_3/README.md

-# Bot auto sales of digital goods (subscription to VPN) using API Yoomoney and MongoDB
+# Bot auto sales of digital goods (subscription to VPN) using API Yoomoney and MongoD.
+# Added possibility to pay with cryptocurrency (bitcoin) powered by the Sellix API

 ![Иллюстрация к проекту](https://github.com/PavelShaura/Autoseller_bot_aiogram_3/blob/master/img/insta_vpn_screen.png)

 https://t.me/instaViPN_bot
+Added ability to generate cryptocurrency invoices and track their confirmations before order fulfilment/ (Used SQLite3 to store and manage cryptocurrency payment data)
+## New features:
+1. Cryptocurrency invoice generation: Generate cryptocurrency invoices via Sellix API directly from the Telegram bot.
+2. Confirmation Tracking: Wait for a predetermined number of confirmations before considering a payment complete.
+3. Data Management: Use SQLite3 to efficiently store and manage transaction and invoice data.
+4. Status and Cancellation: Commands to check the status of an order or cancel it.

 ## Installation
 1. Install Python 3.x if it is not installed.
 [Python.org](https://www.python.org/downloads/)